-As noted above, the COVID-19 pandemic continued to impact business in 2022 including supply chain challenges and delays.
-The majority of the government aerospace and defense programs that we support require specific components that are sole-sourced to specific suppliers; therefore, the resolution of supplier constraints requires coordination with our customers or the end-users of the products.
-We have partnered with our customers to qualify alternative components or suppliers and will continue to focus on our supply chain to attempt to mitigate the impact of supply component shortages on our business.
-Electronic component shortages may continue to be a challenge during 2023.
+Supply chain challenges and delays continued to impact business in 2023.
+The majority of the government aerospace and defense programs that we support require certain specific components that are sole-sourced to specific suppliers; therefore, the resolution of supplier constraints requires coordination with our customers or the end-users of the products.
+We have partnered with our customers to qualify alternative components or suppliers and will continue to focus on our supply chain to attempt to mitigate the impact of component supply shortages on our business.
+Electronic component shortages may continue to be a challenge during the remainder of 2023 and 2024.
 We may not be successful in addressing these shortages and other supply chain issues.

-During 2022 and the first half of 2023, we announced new program awards and releases for Sypris Electronics, with certain programs continuing into 2025.
+During 2022 and the first nine months of 2023, we announced new program awards and releases for Sypris Electronics, with certain programs continuing into 2025.
 In addition to contract awards from Department of Defense ("DoD") prime contractors related to weapons systems, electronic warfare and infrared countermeasures in our traditional aerospace and defense markets, we have also been awarded subcontracts for manufacturing services to the communication and navigation markets, which require our advanced capabilities for delivering products for complex, high cost of failure platforms.

-On December 29, 2022, the President signed the FY 2023 Omnibus Appropriations Act into law, which provides \$858 billion in total national defense funding, of which \$816.7 billion is for the DoD base budget.
-This reflects a \$44.6 billion increase over the FY 2023 request for national defense spending, and a \$43.7 billion increase for the DoD.
 The President's Fiscal Year (FY) 2024 budget request was submitted to Congress on March 9, 2023 initiating the FY 2024 defense authorization and appropriations legislative process.
 The request includes \$886 billion for national defense spending, of which \$842 billion is for the DoD base budget.